 See creative scarecrow displays at Battle’s annual Scarecrow Festival created by locals.

 Savor a traditional cream tea up close with furry alpacas at Fisherwood Farm.

 Last but not least, East Sussex delivers for furry friends too!
 Dogs can enjoy their own amazing holiday here, from dog-friendly beaches and nature trails perfect for exploring, to towpaths ideal for walking and restaurants that welcome canine guests.

 Let your pup play at one of East Sussex’s several dog-friendly beaches, including Camber itself.

 Walk a nature reserve

-By taking your hound to Dungeness Nature Reserve along the England Coast Path to Dungeness Beach.
+Explore Dungeness Nature Reserve with your dog via the England Coast Path to Dungeness Beach.

 Amble along the Royal Military Canal